bbwieland/bbwieland.github.io/_posts/2025-03-16-march-madness.md

 mathjax: true
 ---

+For my Kaggle March Madness submission this year, I planned to put together a canonical "baseline" model to predict team-level efficiency ratings based solely on pace and effiency.
+From there, the goal was to ensemble with a fancier model to pick up on possible interactions between different styles of play while anchoring to the baseline predictions so we didn't overfit too heavily to those style-of-play interactions.

+However, time and work got the best of me, so all I managed to get around to was fitting the baseline model!
+However, I still think it's valuable to share my modeling approach as a reference for how to implement what is essentially Bayesian KenPom.
+There are all sorts of improvements that could be made on this model, but it's what I've got, so it's what I'm writing up here.

+Code for the project lives in [this repository](https://github.com/bbwieland/march-machine-learning-mania-2025).

+Team ratings for every team live on [this Google Sheet](https://docs.google.com/spreadsheets/d/1n8kDnzpBRsgWfMBb8dPV3YbTGfIFRopLRNXfn4gsrws/edit?usp=sharing).

 # How the model works

 Consider a matchup between a home and away team: $i$ and $j$.
 Our goal for the competition this year is simply to predict whether team $i$ beats team $j$ in a given matchup -- a problem that naturally seems to lend itself to some sort of categorical model, given the binary nature of the response variable.
 However, we can easily turn this into a continuous prediction problem.
 Since the probability of $i$ beating $j$ is equal to the probability of $i$ out-scoring $j$ and the final score of a game is a continuous variable, we can write the probability of $i$ beating $j$ as $P(S_i > S_j)$ where $S$ denotes the score.